PhyloStar/UDTelugu/_te-pos/AUX_.md

 చేయ రాదు
 etc
 Note: Negation verbs can also occur by themselves.
 In such cases, they should be treated as verbs.

+I think we remove this page since we can treat such verbs as serial verb constructions.
+Moreover, by definition, verbs that do not occur by themselves are auxillary.